BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 # 5.0 Next Steps

-- Use a database in cloud, and.
+- Use a database in the cloud.
 - Run airflow 24/7 in a cloud service.